 - Wires can be joined using any suitable appropriate for the gauge wire such as: dolphin connectors, butt connectors, crimp connectors or even soldering.
-If installing outdoors, use appropriate water-tight connections that will not corrode when exposed to water.

 - Apply power and test that you now have control.
 If certain colors do not seem to work, verify you have a solid connection.

 Recessed Downlight Wire Color Code